 The historic center of Mantua is a 10-15 minute walk from the train station in Piazza Don Leoni.
 You can also can take a taxi or the local bus.
 Mantua’s tourist office is located in the Piazza Mantega.

-I hope you've enjoyed my guide to the Renaissance highlights of Mantua.
+I hope you’ve enjoyed my guide to top attractions in Mantua.
 You may enjoy these other Italy travel guides and resources:

 If you’d like to visit the must see attractions in Mantua, pin it for later.